bernard357/mcp-watch/README.md

 ### Install Grafana and visualize data

 Download the code and run it, as per instructions from [the official installation page of Grafana](http://docs.grafana.org/installation/).
+Almost any operating system, including Windows, can be used for a Grafana back-end server.
 On Ubuntu do the following:

 ```